 Today's children are the product of a time in which neither they nor their parents have ever seen widespread financial hardship.
-Most financial messages received by children today teach that immediate gratification is a good thingand, something everyone has a right to.
-Children heed those messages, to staggering results: more than 150,000 Americans under the age of 25 declared bankruptcy in 2001, up 150% from only a decade earlier.
-More than half the high school seniors who took a financial literacy test (given by Jumpstart Coalition for Personal Financial Literacy) last year (given by Jumpstart Coalition for Financial Literacy) failed.
+Most financial messages received by children today teach that immediate gratification is a good thing and something everyone has a right to.

+Children heed those messages to staggering results: more than 150,000 Americans under the age of 25 declared bankruptcy in 2001, up 150% from only a decade earlier.
+More than half the high school seniors who took a financial literacy test (given by Jumpstart Coalition for Personal Financial Literacy) last year failed.

 One wonders if there is anyone interested in teaching children financial values.
 What does it take to instill good financial values in children before they leave the nest and how is it done?
-What to do?
 One way to avoid this financial carnage is to begin financial education while they are young.
 This study looked at a number of national and local organizations that have developed financial education programs targeted at elementary and middle school children.
 In the past, money management programs were designed only to teach financial skills.
 However, the study identified many more programs that are beginning to include a "sharing" component to teach children how to give back to their community.